 My Great Grandmother Julie

 My Great-Grandmother Julie, Freed Slave 1861.
 Photo courtesy of Miss Johnell Green, an Art Major at Norfolk State University, Virginia.
-Created from photos of my great-grandmother’s two sons, my Grandfather Adam Shaw, Sr. and Great Uncle Charlie Moore, and my Father Adam Shaw, Jr.
+She created it from photos of my great-grandmother’s two sons, my Grandfather Adam Shaw, Sr. and Great Uncle Charlie Moore, and my Father Adam Shaw, Jr.

 Adam Shaw, Sr. and Charlie Moore